| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The domain of the probability density is assumed to be the entire real line.
 Boundary correction is not currently implemented.

-is a single numeric value
+The result of bw.taylor is a single numeric value

 giving the selected bandwidth.